mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 There is an [open issue](https://issuetracker.google.com/185163366) in the bug tracker.

 Unfortunately, BigQuery Storage API doesn't expose any details in the BigQuery information schema to estimate the costs like for BigQuery jobs.
-I do not understand how the BigQuery Storage API has got GA status if such limitations still exist.
+I don't understand how the BigQuery Storage API has got GA status if such limitations still exist.

 I have not found any workaround to estimate the costs for BigQuery Storage API, yet.
 Be sure to let me know if you know any.